Shivagange – History

 Open from 6 am to 6:30 pm everyday.

-- We started at around 6:30 from Bangalore and we came back by 3 pm after a breakfast and lunch break.
-So planning a day trip is very much possible.
+- We started at around 6:30 from Bangalore and we came back by 3 pm.
+We had two breaks during the journey one for the breakfast and another for lunch.
+So planning a day trip is very much possible and feasible.

 - We traveled with kids, the youngest being 5 and the oldest was 18, everyone enjoyed the trek.
 The kids actually trekked all the way up without complaining.
 Ideal for family picnics and trek.